draggers-dagger/dragToMake/README.md

 # Drag To Make

 A website in which user can select widgets frag them to desired position and get their whole website ready for deployment.
+This repository depends on 2 more repositories that are part of this organization.

 ## Installation